ddsky/spoonacular-api-clients/javascript/docs/MealPlanningApi.md

 let apiInstance = new SpoonacularApi.MealPlanningApi();
 let opts = {
-  'timeFrame': day, // String | Either for one \"day\" or an entire \"week\".
+  'timeFrame': "day", // String | Either for one \"day\" or an entire \"week\".
   'targetCalories': 2000, // Number | What is the caloric target for one day?
 The meal plan generator will try to get as close as possible to that goal.
-  'diet': vegetarian, // String | Enter a diet that the meal plan has to adhere to.
+  'diet': "vegetarian", // String | Enter a diet that the meal plan has to adhere to.
 See a full list of supported diets.
-  'exclude': shellfish, olives // String | A comma-separated list of allergens or ingredients that must be excluded.
+  'exclude': "shellfish, olives" // String | A comma-separated list of allergens or ingredients that must be excluded.
 };
 apiInstance.generateMealPlan(opts, (error, data, response) => {
   if (error) {